Rodarius Williams

-Rodarius Lee Williams (born September 12, 1996) is an American football cornerback for the New York Giants of the National Football League (NFL).
+Rodarius Lee Williams (born September 12, 1996) is an American professional football cornerback.
 He played college football at Oklahoma State.

-Early life and high school
+Early life

 Williams grew up in Shreveport, Louisiana and attended Calvary Baptist Academy.

 College career

 Williams was a member of the Oklahoma State Cowboys for five seasons, redshirting as a true freshman.
 He became a starter going into his redshirt freshman year.
 Williams was named second-team All-Big 12 Conference as a redshirt senior after allowing only nine pass completions and breaking up seven passes.

 Professional career

+New York Giants

-In the 2021 NFL Draft, Williams was drafted in the sixth round (201st overall) by the New York Giants.
+In the 2021 NFL draft, Williams was drafted in the sixth round (201st overall) by the New York Giants.
 On May 13, 2021, Williams officially signed with the Giants.
 He suffered a torn ACL in Week 5 and was ruled out for the season.

 On August 31, 2022, Williams was placed on injured reserve.
 He was activated on November 14.
+Williams recorded his first career interception off of Dak Prescott in a Week 12 loss to the Dallas Cowboys.

+On August 19, 2023, Williams was released.